-Configuring The Titles and Meta Descriptions
+Configuring Page Titles and Meta Descriptions

-WordPress itself doesn’t offer much functionality when it comes to editing title and meta tags of your pages and posts.
+WordPress itself doesn’t offer much functionality when it comes to editing the title and meta tags of your pages and posts.

 Yoast SEO provides a lot of control over the title and meta of all your website pages.

-In this section, I will guide you through configuring the site wide Title and Meta tags settings.
+In this section, I will guide you through configuring the site-wide Title and Meta tags settings.